Axon Enterprise

 - A high-profile wrongful arrest linked to a Draft One AI-generated report triggers congressional hearings, a federal moratorium on AI-generated police reports, and a sharp slowdown in software ARR growth to below 20%

-- Software gross margins expand to 82–83% and overall adjusted EBITDA margin improves from 25.5% toward 27%, demonstrating operating leverage on the platform
+- Software gross margins expand to 82–83% and overall adjusted EBITDA margin improves from 25% toward 27%, demonstrating operating leverage on the platform; FY26 FCF lands at or above the ~$450M guide

 - Axon Body Mini ships mid-2026 and signs initial commercial contracts with 3–5 major retailers/healthcare systems, establishing a proof-of-concept for TAM expansion beyond law enforcement

-- International revenue accelerates to 25%+ of total as EU/UK law enforcement agencies begin multi-year Evidence.com transitions
+- International revenue sustains the Q1 2026 +100% YoY pace, climbing from 20% toward 25%+ of total as EU/UK law enforcement agencies begin multi-year Evidence.com transitions

 Draft One becomes a mandatory element of every OSP contract, commercial markets validate at scale, and Axon 911 secures 200+ dispatch center contracts — revenue trajectory re-rates toward the $6B 2028 target ahead of schedule.

-- Draft One penetrates 80%+ of the installed base by end of 2026, doubling software ARR attach rates and pushing total ARR toward $2B — creating a step-change in recurring revenue mix
+- Draft One penetrates 80%+ of the installed base by end of 2026, doubling software ARR attach rates and pushing total ARR toward $2B — this requires ARR growth to re-accelerate above 2025's 35% pace to ~54% (the swing factor of the bull case, not a foregone conclusion), creating a step-change in recurring revenue mix

 - Axon Body Mini secures 5+ Fortune 500 retail and healthcare accounts totalling >$200M new ACV, validating the commercial TAM and adding a third revenue pillar beyond law enforcement